Editorial Polices

 – V.I.
 Vernadsky National Library of Ukraine http://www.nbuv.gov.ua

-The articles are reviewed by two independent experts who are appointed by the editorial board (single blind reviewing process).
-After that the corresponding author receives a copy of an article manuscript with reviewers’ remarks.
-Reprint version revised by the author and agreed with reviewers is considered the final one and must be signed by the reviewers and authors.
-After that the text, figures and tables replacements or modifications are prohibited.
+The articles are reviewed by three independent experts who are appointed by the editorial board (single-blind reviewing process).
+After that, the corresponding author receives a copy of an article manuscript with reviewers’ remarks.
+The reprint version revised by the author and agreed with reviewers is considered the final one and must be signed by the reviewers and authors.
+After that, the text, figures, and table replacements or modifications are prohibited.
 When publishing an article, the editorial board follows the last version delivery date.
-Editors should strive to ensure that peer review at their journal is fair, unbiased and timely.
+When publishing an article, the editorial board follows the last version delivery date.
+Editors should strive to ensure that peer review oft their journal is fair, unbiased, and timely.

 Biotechnologia Acta requires all authors to disclose any financial conflict of interest that might be construed to influence the results or interpretation of their manuscript.
 The authors must declare any such conflict in the cover letter accompanying the manuscript and in the Acknowledgments section of the manuscript itself.

-Readers should be informed about who has funded research or other scholarly work and whether the funders had any role in the research and its publication and, if so, what this was.
+Readers should be informed about who has funded research or other scholarly work, whether the funders had any role in the study and its publication, and, if so, what this was.